Why Trump should strike a deal with North Korea

 Candidate Donald Trump seemed to reach that conclusion during his election campaign.
 He first broached talking to North Korean leader Kim Jong Un on January 6, 2016, the very day North Korea conducted its fourth nuclear test.

 "You have this madman over there who probably would use it, and nobody talks to him other than, of course, Dennis Rodman," he told "Fox and Friends."
 "But nobody is talking to him whatsoever, and nobody is discussing it with China."
-T

-rump was more explicit on May 17.
+Trump was more explicit on May 17.
 "Who the hell cares?
 I'll speak to anybody," he said.
-"There's a 10 percent or 20 percent chance I could talk him out of having his damn nukes, because who the hell wants him to have nukes?"
+"There's a 10% or 20% chance I could talk him out of having his damn nukes, because who the hell wants him to have nukes?"

 In a campaign appearance on June 6, he disparaged experts' "qualms about bargaining with North Korea."
 To a master of "The Art of the Deal," that posed "no problems at all."
 Trump rebuffed critics, "They say 'we would never, ever, talk.'
 How foolish they are!"

-Note: Editor's Note: Leon V. Sigal is director of the Northeast Asia Cooperative Security Project at the Social Science Research Council in New York.
-The opinions expressed here are solely his.